-MIB Module Name Description SNMP-USER-BASED- SM-MIB Controls the (SNMPv3) users and their authentication and privacy settings.
+MIB Module Name Description SNMPv2-MIB Contains general information about the agent.
+SNMP-VIEW-BASED- ACM-MIB Controls the view access control model (VACM) of the agent.
+The VACM controls which user/community has access to which contexts and MIB tree subsets.
+SNMP-USER-BASED- SM-MIB Controls the (SNMPv3) users and their authentication and privacy settings.
 SNMPv1/v2c communities are mapped to users.
 See also SNMP-COMMUNITY-MIB.
 SNMP-COMMUNITY- MIB The SNMP-COMMUNITY-MIB maps communities (v1 or v2c) to SNMPv3 security names (users).
 With that mapping, the VACM can be applied to community based SNMP version too.
 SNMP4J-LOG-MIB Controls the log levels for the simulation agent.
+SNMP-TLS-TM-MIB Maps certificates to SNMPv3 security names.
+To enable TLS support, you need to add a row to the snmpTlstmCertToTSNTable which maps a certificate to the TLSPRIV user name.
+Certificates can provided to the Java runtime with the -Djavax.net.ssl.trustStore and the -Djavax.net.ssl.trustStorePassword options.
 SNMP4J-CONFIG-MIB Manages the persistent storage of the agent's MIB data.
 By default, AgenPro uses the AgenProSim.cfg and the AgenProSim.bc to store its MIB data and boot counter respectively.
 Both files are stored in the user's home directory who is running AgenPro.
 AGENTPP- SIMULATION-MIB With the simulation MIB all simulated MIB objects can be modified through SNMP.
 The agentppSimMode MIB object can be used to put the agent from the default mode operation into the config mode.
 In config mode, all MIB objects, regardless of their MAX-ACCESS limit, can be modified with a SNMP SET operation (as long as VACM provides access to the object itself).
-For more details, see "Simulation Agent Configuration with SNMP" on page 50
+For more details, see "Simulation Agent Configuration with SNMP" on page 57

-Table 5: The MIB modules always supported by the AgenPro simulation agent.
+Table 6: The MIB modules always supported by the AgenPro simulation agent.